 3. Feel the pain.
 When you go deep and anticipate the despair of what hurt, failure, or rejection could feel like, the surprising fact is that you’ll often realize the depth of what you can handle.
 Motivation builds when we understand that taking a chance is less painful than living in fear.

 4. Recognize reality.
-When we don’t follow through on what we seek, it’s often because of emotions we aren’t ready to feel.
-When we clarify and anticipate the feelings we’re afraid to feel, we become more comfortable with doing what needs to be done.
-That’s motivation.
+We often hesitate not because of the task itself, but because of the emotions we’re not ready to feel.
+When you clarify and anticipate the feelings you’re afraid to face, you become more comfortable with doing what needs to be done.